Jaywardhan-singh/Face-Recognition-AIML/README.md

 4. Enjoy the face recognition system!
 You can enroll new faces, recognize existing ones, and explore the different features of the application.

-## Credits
+## Credits 🤝

-This project was developed within a team of 2 people (me & Ankit Agrawal) as part of AIML Project..
+This project was developed within a team of 2 people (me & Ankit Agrawal) as part of AIML Project.